prod3v3loper/generator-webpack-preact/README.md

 # Usage

-Now we can run and see the Magic :)
+Now run and see the Magic :)

 Switch to the new project folder we have created.
 (You typed in the prompt default **newsletter**)
 ```